-Now, all I have is half of closet full of unwanted clothes, two summer and winter outfits and my good clothes hanging from a hook on my closet door.
+Now, all I have is half of closet full of unwanted clothes and two seasonal outfits hanging from a hook on my closet door.

 When I finished filling the bag, I yelled, “I got rid of what I can.”

-“Then hang your good clothes in the closet where they belong,” she called from the laundry room.
+“Then hang your clothes in the closet where they belong,” she called from the laundry room.

 “Okay,” I called back.

-“Good,” she said coming down the hall with a few of her things dangling from hangers… which she then hung up on the hook that I just emptied.
+“Good,” she said coming down the hall with a couple of her things dangling from hangers…

 What?” she said, “you’re not using it anymore…”